olets/zsh-test-runner/README.md

 PASS [[ $(emulate) == sh ]]
 ```

-If you always emulate a different shell, consider setting `ZSH_EMULATION_MODE` instead of always passing the `--emulate` option.
+If you always emulate a different shell, consider setting `ZTR_EMULATION_MODE` instead of always passing the `--emulate` option.

 #### `--quiet-emulate`